JohnProk89/cf6-java/README.md

 # cf6-java
-Repo of Coding Factory 6 re-educational program (2024-3 to 2024-12) For my personal educational use
+Repo of Coding Factory 6 re-educational program (2024-2025) For my personal educational use
-Code written during class and homework exercises
+Code written during class and as homework